neuvector/docs/user/pages/02.deploying/01.production/01.configmap/docs.md

 ### Kubernetes ConfigMap

 NeuVector supports automated deployment using the Kubernetes ConfigMap feature.
-This enables deployment of NeuVector containers with the appropriate configurations, integrations, license file, and other settings in an automated way.
+This enables deployment of NeuVector containers with the appropriate configurations, integrations, and other settings in an automated way.

 The 'always_reload: true' setting can be added in any ConfigMap yaml to force reload of that yaml every time the controller starts (version 4.3.2+).
 Otherwise, the ConfigMap will only be loaded at initial startup or after complete cluster restart (see persistent storage section below).